 Our repeated cross-sectional study utilized the data from two ongoing aging studies: the English Longitudinal Study of Ageing (ELSA) and the Japan Gerontological Evaluation Study (JAGES).
-The ELSA is a nationally representative survey, while the JAGES is not a representative one which is conducted in the collaborated municipalities.
-However, the municipalities were located nationwide, from 16 out of 47 prefectures, and the participants in each municipality were selected by representative sampling.
-The ELSA survey has been conducted every two years while the JAGES survey has been conducted every three years.
+The ELSA is a nationally representative survey, while the JAGES is not a representative one that is conducted in the collaborating municipalities.
+However, the municipalities were located nation-wide, from 16 out of 47 prefectures, and the participants in each municipality were selected by representative sampling.
+The ELSA survey has been conducted every 2 years, while the JAGES survey has been conducted every 3 years.
 We used two waves of data where the survey years corresponded closely (2010-2011 and 2012-2013 for ELSA and 2010-2012 and 2013 for JAGES).
-Detailed descriptions of these studies have been provided elsewhere. ^{6,7,13,14}
+Detailed descriptions of these studies have been provided elsewhere.^{6,7,13,14}